 Say the “Why” first, then ask permission

 You may think that people know why you are offering, but they may not.
 Tell them you love them or care for them first, then ask if you can talk about something that you have noticed and are worried about.
+Tell them you want to help them have what they want.
 Ask permission to talk about the issue.
 If they refuse, step back and review the previous steps.
 Some more tips

 Everyone likes to have some control and freedom.
 When a person needs help, it feels very scary and sometimes it seems the only option seems to be yes or no. Just to keep a bit of control they may say no. Offering a range of things that a person can choose from may help.
 Make sure that the options are realistic and varied, clear and not overwhelming.